Brokerage Account Takeover Fraud Lawyer

 Varnavides Law » Types of Investment Fraud » Brokerage Account Takeover Fraud Lawyer

 When criminals steal your hard-earned investments through a brokerage account takeover, you deserve more than sympathy from your financial institution.
-With the FBI reporting over $262 million in account takeover fraud losses since January 2025, and approximately 29% of Americans having experienced this type of attack, brokerage account takeover fraud has become one of the fastest-growing financial crimes in the country.
+With the FBI reporting over $262 million in account takeover fraud losses since January 2025, brokerage account takeover fraud has become a major threat to investors and financial institutions.

 At Varnavides Law, we represent investors who have suffered devastating losses when their brokerage accounts were compromised and their broker-dealers failed to protect them.
 As experienced investment fraud attorneys, we understand how these firms operate, where their security vulnerabilities lie, and how to hold them accountable when their negligence enables fraud.
-Attorney Gary Varnavides brings a unique perspective to these cases, having spent 10 years defending broker-dealers at a major Wall Street law firm before founding his practice to represent investors.
+Prior defense-side securities litigation experience gives our firm a practical perspective on how broker-dealers respond to these claims.

 Key Takeaways